-Hey there, it’s Matt from Style Factory.
+Hi again everyone, it’s Matt here from Style Factory.

-One — Wix gives you a lot more templates than Shopify.
+One — Wix gives you a lot more templates than Shopify

-Three — Wix lets you use more product options and variants than Shopify.
+Three — Wix lets you use more product options and variants than Shopify

-Product options and variants let you offer your store’s products in lots of different colours, sizes and shapes.
-While Shopify limits you to just three product options and 100 product variants, Wix lets you present your products in six different options and 1000 different variants.
+Product options and variants let you offer your store’s products in lots of different colours, shapes and sizes.
+While Shopify currently limits you to just three product options and 100 product variants, Wix lets you present your products in six different options and 1000 different variants.

-Four — Wix doesn’t charge transaction fees if you use a third-party payment gateway.
+Four — Wix doesn’t charge transaction fees if you use a third-party payment gateway

 A payment gateway is the software you use to process credit card payments on your store.
-With Shopify, if you don’t use its built-in payment gateway, and choose to use another one like Stripe or WorldPay, you’ll get charged transaction fees.
+With Shopify, if you don’t use its built-in payment gateway, and choose to use another one like Stripe, Authorize.net or WorldPay, you’ll get charged transaction fees.

-One — Shopify’s ecommerce features are stronger.
+One — Shopify’s ecommerce features are better

 In general, Shopify’s ecommerce features are considerably stronger than those available from Wix.
 Unlike Wix, you can use Shopify to facilitate checkout in local currencies; it gives you a lot more options for dropshipping; and its automatic tax calculation features are much more sophisticated.

-Two — Shopify templates are fully responsive.
+Two — Shopify templates are fully responsive

-Three — you can switch templates easily in Shopify.
+Three — you can switch templates easily in Shopify

 Five – there’s a much wider range of apps available for Shopify.

-Six — Shopify’s Point of Sale features are more extensive.
+Six — Shopify’s Point of Sale features are more extensive

 With Shopify you get access to much more point of sale hardware and features, and you can use them in more countries too.

 I hope you’ve found this comparison helpful, but there’s lots more pros and cons of both platforms to discover.
-You’ll find all these in our full Wix vs Shopify comparison, which is available on the Style Factory website.
+You’ll find all these in our full Wix vs Shopify blog post comparison, which is available on the Style Factory website.

-Download our free ecommerce e-kit
+While you’re here, download our free ecommerce e-kit

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive: